kyegomez/LFM/README.md

 # Citations
-- All credit for the liquid transformer architecture goes to the original authors:  [Discover more about the model from the original article](https://www.liquid.ai/liquid-foundation-models)
+- All credit for the liquid transformer architecture goes to the original authors from liquid.ai

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.